AI Atlas

 v_potato = embed("potato")

-print(cosine(v_king, v_queen)) # ≈ 0.78 (close in meaning)
+print(cosine(v_king, v_queen)) # ≈ 0.78 (semantically close)

-print(cosine(v_king, v_potato)) # ≈ 0.23 (far apart)
+print(cosine(v_king, v_potato)) # ≈ 0.23 (semantically distant)

 When to use

-• Semantic search (beyond full-text)
+• Semantic search (beyond keyword matching)

 • Indexing chunks for RAG